Classes and Events

 Andrea is a Board Certified Behavior Analyst with a background in Early Childhood Special Education, specializing in the 0-3 population.

 She is a compassionate and value-based Behavior Analyst who is passionate about helping create meaningful and positive behavior change.
-She currently is working on opening up her behavioral consulting private practice in Mendocino County.
+She recently opened her own behavioral consulting private practice in Mendocino County.

 Andrea is a wife and mother of 3 young children, and enjoys all the things in nature, gardening, and creating modern day versions of classic Filipino recipes!

-• Pizza dinner from Slam Dunk Pizza (bottled water included)
+Pizza dinner from Slam Dunk Pizza (bottled water also included)

 All included in General Admission: $15/child.